Research & Development Society

 Instead, transition NOW.

-Realize that industry employers do NOT want you to gain more academic experience before hiring you.
+Realize that top companies do NOT want you to gain more academic research experience before hiring you.

 Instead, they want you to gain on-the-job experience.